ARMmbed/uvisor/README.md

 The unprivileged code can be made of mutually untrusted isolated modules (or boxes).
 This way, even if all are running with unprivileged permissions, different modules can protect their own secrets and execute critical code securely.

-For more details on how to setup a secure box and protect memories and peripherals, please read the [quick-start guide](docs/QUICKSTART.md).
+For more details on how to setup a secure box and protect memories and peripherals, please read the [Quick-Start Guide for uVisor on mbed OS](docs/api/QUICKSTART.md).

 ### Memory layout